ASSORTED

 bend your ear to my cry!

-For my soul is full of troubles, and my life sees like dust,
+For my soul is full of troubles, and my life sees

 I have fallen into a pit of despair;